MarineRoboticsGroup/SwarmRobot/README.md

 - [ROBOTIS e-Manual for OpenManipulator](http://emanual.robotis.com/docs/en/platform/openmanipulator/)
 - [ROBOTIS e-Manual for OpenCR](http://emanual.robotis.com/docs/en/parts/controller/opencr10/)

 Following the steps outlined in the Dynamixel Workbench e-manual worked successfully for us.
 Configuring the environment and packages for ROS was relatively simple, and it was possible to test the Dynamixels from the computer after a few tweaks outlined in debugging.
-These are important debugging steps that utilize Dynamixel Wizard 2.0 (available on Windows, Linux, and Mac) for configuring the motors before they can communicate with the NUC remotely.
+These are important debugging steps that utilize Dynamixel Wizard 2.0 (available on Windows, Linux, and Mac) for long-term motor configuration before they can communicate with the NUC remotely.

 Once properly set up (either with test computer or NUC), the Dynamixels can be controlled from the keyboard with a few Linux commands.

 ```bash
 $ cd ~/catkin_ws && catkin_make
 $ roslaunch dynamixel_workbench_operators wheel_operator.launch